 - You can have students point, draw, and/or take pictures (if you have a tablet or phone) to identify exemplars.
 They can then be used for additional practice in future sessions.

 - Students can also play “I Spy” (alternating both expressive and receptive skills).
 They can “spy” a target concept (e.g., “I spy something BIG!”), and the remaining groups members can identify the picture(s) that matches that concept.

 Fun with Pictures

 Some of my students struggle initially to identify or label concepts in the book.
 They may benefit from a reduced field of choices and/or the opportunity to physically manipulate the items.
 This is where pictures come in!
-By using clip art images (or images from the book), we have more control over the field of choices and can strategically choices items.
-Students can also manipulate the pictures for more hands’ on learning.
+By using clip art images (or images from the book), we have more control over the field of choices and can strategically choose items.
+Students can also manipulate the pictures for more hands-on learning.
 They might move the pictures around to show location or sort them to show the distinction between concepts.

 For example, when reading Bear Snores On, we cut out the pictures and used a paper bag to make a cave.
 This was an easy way to target positional concepts.
 We could also practice quantitative/qualitative concepts by sorting (e.g., big vs. little) or temporal concepts by organizing the picture to show a sequence of events.
-These types of activities make the book more interactive and provide the students to practice these concepts in a more embedded activity (versus simply moving picture to practice these concepts in isolation).
+These types of activities make the book more interactive and provide the students opportunities to practice these concepts in a more embedded activity (versus simply moving the picture to practice these concepts in isolation).